edsu/inkdroid.org/_drafts/seminar-02.md

 * relevance: a model for examining information retrieval systems
 * interaction: models for feedback between people and information systems

-Saracevic's emphasis on *problems* seems like it could be a useful avenue for me to explore with respect to Broken World Thinking outlined by [@Jackson:2014].
-Are problems sites for repair?
+Saracevic's emphasis on *problems* seems like it could provide useful avenue and citation trail for me to explore with respect to *Broken World Thinking* outlined by [@Jackson:2014].
+Is it possible to see Saracevic's *problems* as Jackson's sites for repair?
+Saracevic claims to have divided information science research into two camps: systems researchers and human-centered research.
 Is Saracevic's wanting to merge the two poles of information science an attempt to repair something he sees as broken?

 # References